andyatkinson/andyatkinson.github.io/postgresql-tips.md

 > "Then slow lock acquisition will appear in the database logs for later analysis."

 ## Lock Types

-Exclusive locks, and shared locks.
+Exclusive locks and shared locks.

 `AccessExclusiveLock` - Locks the table, queries are not allowed.

 Table locks and row locks.

-## Tools

-## Tools: Query Planning

 ## EXPLAIN (ANALYZE, BUFFERS)
 This article [5 Things I wish my grandfather told me about ActiveRecord and PostgreSQL](https://medium.com/carwow-product-engineering/5-things-i-wish-my-grandfather-told-me-about-activerecord-and-postgres-93416faa09e7) has a nice translation of EXPLAIN ANLAYZE output written more in plain English.

 ## [pgMustard](https://www.pgmustard.com/)